 Are you looking for some fun things to do with kids in Winnipeg during summer?
 If you live in Winnipeg, you already know all the places I mention but if you are visiting you might be surprised about how many awesome activities this Canadian prairie city has to offer.

-I only mention 12 here but there are so many more.
+I only mention 12 things to do in this post but there are so many more.
 Winnipeg may be known for its harsh winters, but our summers, although short, are beautiful, hot and sunny.
 That’s when Winnipeggers love to be outside as much as possible before the return of the much dreaded and long winter.
 So what do most families like to do in Winnipeg?
 Keep on reading to find out.

 12 Fun Things to do With Kids in Winnipeg During Summer

 Some of the things on our list are outdoors and free or almost free of charge.
 Others on the list are indoors which makes them perfect for a rare rainy summer day.
+I include links to all for hours and pricing.
 Without further delay, here is our list of fun things to do with kids in Winnipeg during summer:

 OUTDOOR Fun Things To Do with Kids in Winnipeg during Summer:

-When the weather is nice, you cannot hide inside.
-As a result, we love spending as much time outside as possible during summer.
+When the weather is nice in Winnipeg, it would be a travesty to hide inside.
 Here is a list of our favourite outdoor activities:

 2595 Pavilion Crescent, Winnipeg, MB R3P 2N6, Canada